Questions about Secure by Design

 Who needs to be involved

 The Secure by Design approach is for anybody in government involved in the delivery of digital services.
-This includes professionals from Digital and Data, Cyber Security, and Project Delivery as well as SROs, service owners, product managers and other business risk owners, and supporting teams including risk and assurance.
+This includes professionals from Digital and Data, Cyber Security, and Project Delivery as well as Senior Responsible Owners (SROs), service owners, product managers and other business risk owners, and supporting teams including risk, assurance and commercial.

 From senior leaders who lead on digital strategy to the developers fixing vulnerabilities, the approach is designed to make cyber security everyone’s collective responsibility.

-Guidance on agreeing roles and responsibilities has been developed to help delivery managers or project managers involved in planning resources.
-This includes an example RACI matrix that provides an overview of the roles and responsibilities that could be involved in Secure by Design activities.
+We’ve developed guidance on agreeing roles and responsibilities to help delivery managers or project managers involved in planning resources.
+This includes an indicative RACI matrix that provides an overview of the roles and responsibilities that could be involved in Secure by Design activities.

 Each organisation will need to determine the appropriate person, however typically this responsibility should lie with a Chief Digital and Information Officer (CDIO) or equivalent who oversees and directs digital strategy and transformation.

-They will collaborate with Chief Information Security Officers (CISOs), Chief Technology Officers (CTOs) and the Senior Responsible Officers (SROs) and service owners on project teams to embed Secure by Design throughout the organisation.
+They will collaborate with Chief Information Security Officers (CISOs), Chief Technology Officers (CTOs) and the Senior Responsible Owners (SROs) and service owners on project teams to embed Secure by Design throughout the organisation.

 Watch the Secure by Design for senior leaders video for more information.

-Each organisation is encouraged to appoint a Secure by Design champion who will be given access to resources (including factsheets, presentations and videos) aimed at different audiences.
-Part of their role is to develop an internal communication plan to engage teams throughout the implementation phases so they’re able to gain an understanding of the core principles and activities.
+Each central government organisation is encouraged to appoint a Secure by Design champion who will be given access to communication resources (including factsheets, presentations and videos) aimed at different audiences.
+Part of the champion’s role is to develop a communication plan to engage teams throughout the implementation process so they’re able to gain an understanding of the Secure by Design approach and the required actions.

 When it needs to be done